I grabbed hold of the Torah and hugged it close,

 No one out, none in site

-Walk on for miles in silent sight
+Walk on for miles in silent moonlight

 So peaceful is the fair